mhshammakhi/DVBT-DVBT2/README.md

   - You can transmit each ts file by using this project

-In This project, the transmitter is based on a code one of my friends released.
+In This project, the transmitter is based on a MATLAB code one of my friends released.
 You can find it [in his github page](https://github.com/mkh1992/DVBT-Transmitter).

 For the transmitter we should implement these processing blocks[^1]:
 - [x] PRBS Sequence Generator